 More than 29 million people in the United States have diabetes.
 That’s nearly 1 in 10 people, according to figures from the Centers for Disease Control and Prevention (CDC).

-Most cases of the disease are type 2 diabetes — a condition in which the body does not make enough insulin, uses insulin incorrectly, or both.
+Most cases of the disease are type 2 diabetes — a condition in which the body doesn’t make enough insulin, uses insulin incorrectly, or both.
 This can cause high levels of sugar in the blood.
-People with type 2 diabetes must control this sugar, or blood glucose, with a combination of medications, like insulin, and/or lifestyle changes, such as diet and exercise.
+People with type 2 diabetes must control this sugar, or blood glucose, with a combination of medications, like insulin, and lifestyle changes, such as diet and exercise.
 Diet is key to diabetes management.

 Found in many foods such as breads, starches, fruits, and sweets, carbohydrate is the macronutrient that causes blood sugar levels to go up.
 Managing carbohydrate intake helps people manage their blood sugar.
 But contrary to popular belief, alcohol may actually cause blood sugar levels to go down instead of up.